livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 Preprints do not count as prior publication.
 Documents that are major revisions of previously published articles are welcomed.
 However, authors should ensure that any material they publish in LiveCoMS is not subject to licensing restrictions (such as from another journal) which impedes its release under the selected license.
-Some journals, for example, *Annual Reviews* lets the authors retain the right to create derivative works, which could perhaps be exercised in preparing a review to be published in LiveCoMS.
+Some journals, e.g. *Annual Reviews*, lets the authors retain the right to create derivative works, which could perhaps be exercised in preparing a review to be published in LiveCoMS.

-If an article is an adaptation of a previously published article, it must be noted in the cover letter, and major changes noted.
+If an article is an adaptation of a previously published article, it must be noted in the submission cover letter and major changes noted.
 Evaluating whether such changes constitute a significant revision will be part of the review process.

 Authors should, to the extent possible, determine the author order among themselves.
-However, we acknowledge that institutions evaluating for merit, promotion, tenure or other cases may not read this level of detail, so traditional notions of author order (first author, corresponding author, etc.) may still be relevant and the authors will need to coordinate who should occupy these positions.

 Each work must have a section describing the actual contributions of authors (and of those acknowledged) to provide clarity, and journal templates include such a section.
-Please note, since this is an electronic-only journal, there is no length limit when describing the authors' contributions, so we recommend describing what authors actually did rather than simply categorizing them in a small number of
+Please note: since this is an electronic-only journal, there is no length limit when describing the authors' contributions, so we recommend describing what authors actually did rather than simply categorizing them in a small number of